Monday, June 25, 2018

 Texting around the world

-It’s amazing that as I watched the game I was texting Boro in Odessa, my daughter in Perth, my brother-in-law in England, the guy I’d met in Vilnius from Australia the other day, still in Kaliningrad and Leb in Brighton – all for free.
+It’s amazing that as I watched the game I was texting Boro in Odesa, my daughter in Perth, my brother-in-law in England, the guy I’d met in Vilnius from Australia the other day, still in Kaliningrad and Leb in Brighton – all for free.

 Group B deciders